DanWang1230/DanWang1230.github.io/pages/finding_lane_lines.md

 * The parameters need to be tuned carefully, which is time-consuming.
 * The method only identifies lines and will not work with curves.
-* The method also will not work when two lanes are merging into one wider lane since we will lost the information of one lane with the fixed mask.
+* The method also will not work when two lanes are merging into one wider lane since we will lose the information of one lane with the fixed mask.

 ### 3. Suggest possible improvements to your pipeline